 For information on therapy practice please go to www.crimsoncounselling.com

-An invitation to all women to join us for an evening of movement, music, dance and meditation on the August Full Moon.
+This is an open invitation to all women to join us for an evening of movement, ritual dance and meditation during the cycle of the April dark moon.

 All women are welcome, regardless of age, fitness levels or stage of cycles.
 No previous experience of movement meditation is necessary.
 We will be moving with the primordial energy of the womb centre which is always present in the female body whatever our physical situation.

 €22 / €17 (concession)

 Through April, May and June 2019